dsnahil/Dasawat-Store/README.md

 # Simple Online Store - Product API

-This project is an implementation of a simple Product API for an e-commerce system, as part of a university assignment.
+This project is an implementation of a Product API for an e-commerce system.
 The API allows for creating and retrieving products.

 ## Project Structure